soostdijck/RUDE/docs/printing.md

 The chassis requires a 261x261 bed.
 In discord is a usermod available for 250x250 beds (cut corners) and another mod for 182x182 beds (split chassis).

-Everything must be printed with 8 walls and 100% infill.
+Everything must be printed with 8 walls and 100% infill, unless otherwise noted.

 Abrasive filaments are not weak but have worse layer adhesion.
 On the other hand CF/GF-filled TPU could be stiffer.
 More testing needs to be done to know what is best.

 ### Calibration